genepattern/RandomForest.GPU/docs/tutorial.md

 # Random Forest

-**Description**: The following is a GenePattern module written in Python 3.
-It performs [random forest classification](/docs/randomforest.md) by either <ins>cross-validation</ins> (takes one dataset as input, done through LOOCV, [leave-one-out cross validation](/docs/randomforest.md#leave-one-out-cross-validation)) or <ins>test-train prediction</ins> (takes two datasets, test and train).
+**Description**: The following is a GenePattern module that performs [random forest classification](/docs/randomforest.md), an _ensemble_ machine learning algorithm which utilizes the outputs from a collection of decision trees (hence, "forest") to answer a classification problem.
+In essence, after providing several samples, each with a corresponding class and set of feature values, the algorithm tells you what class a new sample "X" likely belongs to.
+The module runs either <ins>cross-validation</ins> (takes one dataset as input, done through LOOCV, [leave-one-out cross validation](/docs/randomforest.md#leave-one-out-cross-validation)) or <ins>test-train prediction</ins> (takes two datasets, test and train).
 Each dataset consists of two file inputs, one for feature data (.gct), and one for target data (.cls).
-It uses rapidsAI cuML's RandomForestClassifier (v22.08).
-Also includes several optional parameters for specifying the classification algorithm process.
+It is written in [Python 3](https://www.python.org/download/releases/3.0/) and uses [rapidsAI cuML's RandomForestClassifier](v22.08) (v22.08).
+Also includes several optional parameters for specifying the classification algorithm process as well as options for importing and exporting trained models.

 **Author**: Omar Halawa, GenePattern Team @ Mesirov Lab - UCSD